 Hello and welcome to another Top 10!
 Today we’ll take a look at the best cheap MTG cards.
 Most of these cards cost around a dollar or so, but provide a very powerful effect.

 Our rankings are by no means definitive, since it’s hard to fairly compare some of those cards to one another.
-Anyways, take a look at them and then tells us where we’re wrong in the comments bellow.
+Anyway, take a look at them and then tells us where we’re wrong in the comments below.

 #10 Gurmag Angler